Personal Development at Eskdale Junior

 Click on the page below to learn more about RE

 Assembly at Eskdale Junior supports pupil’s Personal Development through selecting themes each week that are pertinent to pupils SMSC/British Values understanding.
 Themes such as equality, kindness, anti-bullying and tolerance are explored each week as well as nationally and internationally recognised events for example Black History or International Women’s Day.
-Pupils respond to these themes each week with personal reflections or demonstrate their understanding through our assembly theme board in the hall.
+Pupils respond to these themes each week with personal reflections.

 SMSC and British Values